LED Monkey’s Guide to Outdoor LED Lighting

-For starters, if you’re thinking of installing some decking to the rear of your property, we recommend colourful LED decking lights as they’ll be just the thing for those balmy summer evenings.
-Simple to install and extremely energy-efficient, LED decking lights generally come in two sizes each with a different wattage to suit your lighting requirements.
+For starters, if you’re thinking of installing some decking to the rear of your property, we recommend colourful LED decking lights.
+They’ll be just the thing for those balmy summer evenings.
+Simple to install and extremely energy-efficient, LED decking lights generally come in two sizes.
+Each size comes with a different wattage to suit your lighting requirements.

-The smaller of the two are the 15mm variety and they’re available in red, green, blue, purple and white, as well as a mellow warm white colour temperature that’s great for evening relaxation.
+The smaller of the two are the 15mm variety.
+They’re available in red, green, blue, purple and white, as well as a mellow warm white colour temperature that’s great for evening relaxation.
 Consuming just 1-Watt of electricity per LED, these lovely little lights just require a 10mm hole to be cut in your decking to install and you’re done!

-In sets of 6, 10 or 20 x 15mm lights, they’re equipped with an IP65 protection rating that makes them completely safe to use around water, and they produce very little heat so they’re also a lot safer to walk on with bare feet than any of their halogen predecessors!
+In sets of 6, 10 or 20 x 15mm lights, they’re equipped with an IP65 protection rating that makes them completely safe to use around water.
+Not to mention, they produce very little heat.
+So, they’re also a lot safer to walk on with bare feet than any of their halogen predecessors!

 But if these aren’t quite bright enough for you, there are some that produce more lumens in the shape of the 40mm/3.5-Watt variety.
 With all the same vibrant colours available, these LED decking lights are essentially just more powerful versions that will be perfect for the larger outdoor area.

-A truly brilliant replacement for your old halogen models, LED floodlights come in many types, each with different features and capabilities.
+A truly brilliant replacement for your old halogen models, LED floodlights come in many types.
+Each type comes with different features and capabilities.
 They’re easy to install and robust, so they’ll last a long time whatever the British weather throws their way.

-Indeed, you can expect the integral LEDs to last for upwards of 50,000 hours which means you won’t have to clamber up a stepladder to replace them for many years to come!
+Indeed, you can expect the integral LEDs to last for upwards of 50,000 hours.
+This means you won’t have to clamber up a stepladder to replace them for many years to come!

-For general outdoor use, there’s the standard variety that has an integral, incredibly bright LED on-board to light your way through the darkness.
-And even the smallest of them gives off a serious amount of light.
+For general outdoor use, there’s the standard variety.
+It has an integral, incredibly bright LED on-board to light your way through the darkness.
+And, even the smallest of them gives off a serious amount of light!

-A 10-Watt model, for instance, can emit as much light as a standard 100-Watt halogen floodlight bulb, while at the other end of the scale, a 200-Watt LED floodlight emits 16,000 lumens - as many lumens as a 20,000-Watt halogen!
+A 10-Watt model, for instance, can emit as much light as a standard 100-Watt halogen floodlight bulb.
+At the other end of the scale, a 200-Watt LED floodlight emits 16,000 lumens.
+This is as many lumens as a 20,000-Watt halogen!
 As such, you’ll stand to save a considerable amount of money on your electricity expenditure when you switch to LED lighting outdoors!

 To create an al fresco party atmosphere, you’ll want to take a look at some incredible RGB LED floodlights.
-Many come complete with their own, dedicated RF (Radio Frequency) remote controller that has a range of up to 100 metres, the RGB floodlights can create gorgeous colour-changing displays of light that will make any evening soiree go with a bang not a whimper.
+Many come complete with their own, dedicated RF (Radio Frequency) remote controller that has a range of up to 100 metres.
+These RGB floodlights can create gorgeous colour-changing displays of light.
+They're sure to make any evening soiree go with a bang, not a whimper.

 Also super-powerful, RGB floodlights typically have a wide 120° beam angle that will drive out those night time shadows and set the party mood perfectly.
-And, with an RF remote, you won't even need to have a direct line-of-sight to the signal receiver, meaning you'll be able to mingle with your guests and control the lighting wherever you are in the crowd!
+And, with an RF remote, you won't even need to have a direct line-of-sight to the signal receiver.
+This means you'll be able to mingle with your guests and control the lighting wherever you are in the crowd!